DSpace-Labs/DSpace-Docker-Images/README.md

 __This project is under development__

-__Note: These images are intended for DSpace development purposes and are not appropriate for production use __
+__Note: These images are intended for DSpace development purposes and are not appropriate for production use.__

 ## Planned Images